We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Should You Buy a Diamond Ring from Ritani or Tacori?

 Ritani and Tacori both offer exceptional rings for your wedding or engagement.

-But in the comparison of Tacori versus Ritani, we recommend Ritani because of their extensive selection, quality diamonds and settings, and affordable prices.
+But in the comparison of Tacori versus Ritani, I recommend Ritani because of their extensive selection, quality diamonds and settings, and affordable prices.

 Although Tacori has original styles and their unique crescent design, many buyers are more focused on the diamond than the setting, and you can put that savings into a more valuable diamond.

 Ritani offers tremendous value with their diamonds and settings, and you should explore their selection to learn which combination is the right fit for you.